 No matter if you’re a producer or a retailer, all businesses within the food supply chain should comply with the HACCP Accreditation Standard.
-Examples of enterprise categories include, but are not limited to:

 - Fruits & Vegetables